National board member Roger Bridge, aka 'Merv', resigns the party after investigation into late night talkback calls

 On Monday, communications manager Emma Mellow won National's nomination for the seat.

-The day after the call, it was revealed that National would be holding an emergency board meeting to discuss the call, and Bridge's behaviour.
+The day after the call, it was revealed that National would be holding an emergency board meeting to discuss it and Bridge's behaviour.

 National Party leader Judith Collins said Bridge's alleged actions and apparent attempts to undermine one candidate for the Auckland Central selection were "not what we would do, it's not something I approve of".